 ASIA Distinguished Lecture Series | Inaugural Lecture

-The Advanced Study Institute of Asia at SGT University, is hosting the inaugural lecture of its ASIA Distinguished Lecture Series by 𝐃𝐫.
+The Advanced Study Institute of Asia at SGT University, hosted the inaugural lecture of its ASIA Distinguished Lecture Series by 𝐃𝐫.
 Rajat M. Nag

 The Quiet Unmaking: How Institutions Decay from Within